Parbelaez/mr_knowitall/README.md

 1. Log in to GitHub and navigate to this project's respository: [mr_knowitall](https://github.com/Parbelaez/mr_knowitall).
 2. Under the navigation menu of the repository, locate and click the button "Code" which shows different options to clone or download.
 3. To clone this repository using HTTPS, copy the link under "Clone with HTTPS".
-4. Open Git terminal.
+4. Open the Git terminal.
-5. If needed, change the current workspace to the location where you want the repository to be cloned
+5. If needed, change the current workspace to the location where you want the repository to be cloned.
 6. Type git clone and paste in the URL copied in step 3 and press Enter.

 ## Credits